VDA5050/VDA5050/VDA5050_EN.md

 Resolution:

-1. Mobile robot does NOT take over the new order in its internal buffer.
+1. The mobile robot shall not take over the new order in its internal buffer.
-2. Mobile robot keeps the previous order in its buffer.
+2. The mobile robot shall keep the previous order in its buffer.
 3. The mobile robot shall report an error of type 'OUTDATED_ORDER_UPDATE' and level 'WARNING'.
 4. The mobile robot continues with executing the previous order.